Visan1/portfolio/README.md

 ## **Data Analytics Projects**
-### Allocating Health Care Resources to COVID-19 zones in Alberta
+### Navigating the COVID-19 Crisis in Alberta: Data Insights for Healthcare Resource Allocation
 #### Question to Answer: What are the differences in the reported cases of COVID-19 for Edmonton, Calgary and other zones in Alberta and how can current resources be allocated to handle the spread of COVID-19 in each zone?